root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

 *   I/O.
     *   Fix the handling of rule that specify a version range "[1-]" but applies to a classes with a specified version numbered.
 It now properly applies to all schemas.
     *   Prevent out-of-bounds access when switching a TBuffer from Read to Write mode.
-    *   Fix spurrious (fatal) removal of duplicate part of branch names.
+    *   Fix spurious (fatal) removal of duplicate part of branch names.
-         Since v5-34-06 (specifically commit b454e81), a TTree fails to save the content of a branch that is part of a split STL collection and whose name (of the data member) match some other component of the branch name (and the two must be separted my at least one level).
+         Since v5-34-06 (specifically commit b454e81), a TTree fails to save the content of a branch that is part of a split STL collection and whose name (of the data member) match some other component of the branch name (and the two must be separated my at least one level).
          For example out.OBJ.vec.OBJect or TH1DMEtoEDM_MEtoEDMConverter_MEtoEDMConverterRun_TEST.obj.MEtoEdmObject.object.
 When reading the file back in **v5-34-06, 07 or 08**, this will result in the data not being written and the missing data not being noticed in any way by the I/O .. but of course, it is not being read.
 When reading the file back with v5-34-05 or below, this can result in error messages like:

         <pre>Error in <tbufferfile::readversion>: Could not find the StreamerInfo with a checksum of 0x20000 for the class "TH1F" in output.root.</tbufferfile::readversion></pre>